Lee’s Famous Recipe Chicken Celebrates Grand Opening in Home State of Ohio

 "My husband and I chose this location because the Upper Sandusky community has a great small-town atmosphere and reminded us of the other areas in which we operate our Lee’s restaurants,” stated Wanda Hoehn, franchise co-owner of the Upper Sandusky Lee’s Famous Recipe Chicken.
 “We look forward to becoming involved with local schools and other groups and finding ways to give back to the community.”

-The Upper Sandusky location boasts a comfortable dining area, ample parking and both dine-in and drive-thru services.
-Mobile ordering will also be available to enhance the customer experience further.
+The Upper Sandusky location features the brand's new exterior, interior, and packaging designs.
+It boasts a comfortable dining area, ample parking and both dine-in and convenient drive-thru services.
 Guests can look forward to Lee’s menu featuring Famous Recipe chicken, biscuits, wings, and more, all perfectly complemented by Lee's signature house-brewed tea.

-"The Hoehn’s are stand-out franchisees with Lee’s and are dedicated not only to the communities they serve but to the overall development of the Lees,” said Ryan Weaver, CEO of Lee's Famous Recipe Chicken.
+"The Hoehn’s are stand-out franchisees with Lee’s,” said Ryan Weaver, CEO of Lee's Famous Recipe Chicken.
 “Together, we are committed to making this new location a cherished part of the Upper Sandusky community."

 ###